He flaunted private jets and luxury cars on Instagram. Feds used his posts to link him to alleged cyber crimes - KESQ

 “The email account … also contained emails with attachments relating to wire transfers in large dollar values,” the affidavit said.

 His Apple and Snapchat records also provided information that helped investigators confirm his identity, address and communications with other suspects.
-Even his Instagram birthday celebration photos helped verify his identity.
+Even his Instagram birthday celebration photos provided key information.

 One post displayed a birthday cake topped with a Fendi logo and a miniature image of him surrounded by tiny shopping bags.
-The date of his birthday matched one on his previous US visa application.
+Investigators used that post to verify his date of birth on a previous US visa application.

 Companies targeted spanned two continents